vioKorostashovets/BlockIoBalanceApp/README.md

 ##Launching the application

+For launching BlockIoBalanceApp
+1. download BlockIoBalanceApp-1.0-SNAPSHOT-jar-with-dependencies.jar and startBlockIoBalanceApp.bat file
-For launching BlockIoBalanceApp click on startBlockIoBalanceApp.bat file if you changed the application source code you should create a new .jar file
+2. click on .bat file

+If you changed the application source code you should create a new .jar file

 - run this command in a command prompt opened in the project directory